naa986/smtp-mailer/smtp-mailer/readme.txt

 == Frequently Asked Questions ==

 = Can I send email via SMTP from my website using this plugin? =

 Yes.

+= Can I use this plugin with Gmail SMTP? =

+Yes.

+= Can I use this plugin on any SMTP port? =

+Yes.

+= Can I use this plugin with Sendinblue SMTP? =

+Yes.

+= Can I use this plugin with Mailgun SMTP? =

+Yes.

+= Can I use this plugin with SendGrid SMTP? =

+Yes.

+= Can I use this plugin with Postmark SMTP? =

+Yes.

+= Can I use this plugin with Office365 SMTP? =

+Yes.

+= Can I use this plugin with ZohoMail SMTP? =

+Yes.